Despite tough market conditions, the tranquil Western Cape

 , Betty's Bay is an ideal weekend getaway spot," she says.

 "It is also an attractive investment prospect due to the wide variety of plots and homes available, the diverse types of terrain, and the fact that there is no restriction on when one must commence building."

 PGP's branch manager for the greater Hangklip-Kleinmond area, Mike Bisset, says local agents have sold six vacant plots this year, ranging in size from 600sq m to 3,000sq m, and priced from R350k to R3,5m, as well as six holiday homes priced between R900k and R1,7m.
 The biggest demand continues to be for three- or four-bedroomed homes with open-plan living spaces, offering either sea views or an easy walk to the beach.

 For more information contact Mike Bisset on 082 889 5300 or send an email.Readers' Comments

 Have a comment or question about this article?
 Email us now.

 .Looking for a new home?

 and get an affordable online report on actual sold prices of properties in your area.Property NewsClick here

 for more property news articles.
+Need a blog?

 Start your own blog with a free blog